 Seasonal Play Ideas

-- One way to draw attention to where the water is going is to trace a chalk outline on a driveway or sidewalk.
+- "Where Does the Water Go"?
+One way to draw attention to where the water is going is to trace a chalk outline on a driveway or sidewalk.
 Outline a rivulet and see how it always heads downhill.
 Outline a puddle and come back after lunch on a sunny day.
 Has the puddle gotten smaller?
 What happened?
 No rain, no problem - start your child off with a bowl of water and some toys that can get wet.
 When the water spills chalk can be the next activity.

 - We love the 20 different DIY Bird Feeders ideas found here.
 From macrame to old teacups to popsicle sticks and tin cans, there are materials and ideas for any family looking for an indoor activity.